GNK Dinamo Zagreb: UEFA Team ranking

-As of 25 June 2022

 Finances and ownership

 Dinamo Zagreb is a registered corporate personhood, more precisely a nonprofit organization that, unlike the football clubs organized as limited companies, does not issue shares, and, consistently with the Croatian law for citizens' associations, does not pay income tax.
 Consequently, the club is obliged to issue publicly assessible memberships.
 Each legally capable member of Dinamo has an equal say in its democratic processes; for example, the elections for the representatives in the chairmanship of the club.

-After posting a club-record loss of €15.2m in the 2017 calendar year, improved results under new coach Nenad Bjelica and successful player transactions led to a turnaround in club finances, managing a €9.8m profit in 2018.
-Total turnover for 2018 was €58.6m, of which approximately 63% was from player sales and 25% was UEFA prize money.
-In terms of expenses, player expenses (wages) were approximately €25m and player amortization was €5.1m.
-Some of the sales include Filip Benković €14m, Borna Sosa €6m and Ante Ćorić €6m.
-The highest paid players are currently Mario Gavranović and Kévin Théophile-Catherine, who earn in the vicinity of €800k per year.
-Previously, Dinamo had Hillal Soudani on €1.5m.
+In April 2024, Dinamo released its accounts for the 2023 calendar year.
+It showed operating revenue of €20.12m and a net profit after tax of €4.44m.
+The drivers of the result were player wage expenses of €20.95m and profit on player sales of €37.42m.
+The 2022 calendar year accounts showed operating revenue of €43.60m, boosted by UEFA Champions League participation, and a net profit of €1.16m.

-The members of an initiative Zajedno za Dinamo [Together for Dinamo], composed of Dinamo Zagreb's supporters, have been claiming that the club was silently privatised by its executive president Zdravko Mamić, and that it functions as an evidently unlawful "public limited citizens' association".
+The members of an initiative Zajedno za Dinamo [Together for Dinamo], composed of club supporters, have been claiming that the club was silently privatised by its executive president Zdravko Mamić, and that it functions as an evidently unlawful "public limited citizens' association".
 Subsequently, the tax exemption granted to the club by the constitutional law came under heavy criticism, particularly in the light of the club's lucrative transfers arranged at the start of the 2000s.
-Jutarnji list journalist Romana Eibl asserted that during this period the club had as much as 1.36 billion kuna of untaxed revenue, partly from selling its players for exorbitant prices, while approximately 360 million kuna were received from the public funds.
+Jutarnji list journalist Romana Eibl asserted that during this period the club had as much as 1.36 billion kuna of untaxed revenue, partly from selling its players, while approximately 360 million kuna were received from public funds.
 The former director of the club Damir Vrbanović argued that the transfers do not offer a long-term source of revenue for the club, and that the club is therefore justified in remaining a nonprofit organization.

-In spite of all criticism, Mamić is genuinely praised for being unprecedented in arranging some of the club's most profitable transfers of the Croatian players to top European clubs.
+In spite of all criticism and controversy, Mamić is moderately praised for being unprecedented in arranging some of the club's most profitable transfers of the Croatian players to top European clubs.
 These include the transfers of Boško Balaban to Aston Villa for €7.8 million in 2001; Eduardo to Arsenal for €13.5 million and Vedran Ćorluka to Manchester City for €13 million in 2007; Luka Modrić to Tottenham Hotspur for €21 million in 2008; Dejan Lovren to Lyon for €8 million; Mario Mandžukić to Wolfsburg for €7 million in 2010; and Mateo Kovačić to Internazionale for €11 million in 2013.